martinbiel/StochasticPrograms.jl/docs/src/manual/examples.md

 ξ₂ = @scenario ξ[c in Crops] = [2.5, 3.0, 20.0] probability = 1/3
 ξ₃ = @scenario ξ[c in Crops] = [2.0, 2.4, 16.0] probability = 1/3
 ```
-We can now instantiate the farmer problem using the defined stochastic model and the three yield scenarios:
+We can now instantiate the farmer problem using the defined stochastic farmer_model and the three yield scenarios:
 ```@example farmer
 farmer = instantiate(farmer_model, [ξ₁,ξ₂,ξ₃], optimizer = GLPK.Optimizer)
 ```